MicrosoftDocs/customer-insights/ci-docs/predict-subscription-churn.md

   - **Timestamp:** Date and time of the event identified by the primary key.
   - **Event:** Name of the event you want to use.
 For example, a field called "UserAction" in a streaming video service could have the value of "Viewed".
   - **Details:** Detailed information about the event.
 For example, a field called "ShowTitle" in a streaming video service could have the value of a video a customer watched.
-- Less than 20% missing values in the data field of the provided entity.
+- Less than 20% missing values in the data field of the provided table.

 ## Create a subscription churn prediction